 The RAB was introduced by IPART in 1999-2000, with the value of the asset base aligned with Sydney Water's revenues for 1998-99.
-It was set at a level that was under half the depreciated replacement value of Sydney Water's assets.
+It was set at a level that was under half the depreciated replacement value of Sydney Water's assets at that time.
 The RAB is rolled forward at the beginning of each subsequent regulatory period to include actual capital expenditure from the previous period as assessed by IPART to have been efficient.
 Hence IPART determines the opening RAB value at the start of each regulatory period.
 Further, at each retail price determination IPART approves a forward capital expenditure program, the cost of which is taken account of in prices set during the determination.

-Methodology to allocate the RAB to cost object level
+Methodology to allocate the RAB to Cost Object level

-The RAB as determined by IPART is divided into water, wastewater and stormwater services.
-However, in determining the RAB, IPART does not disaggregate wastewater capital costs into transport and other services, or by geographic System.
+The RAB as determined by IPART is divided into water, wastewater, stormwater and corporate assets.
+However, in determining the RAB, IPART does not disaggregate wastewater capital costs into either separate activities (e.g. transport, retail), or by geographic System.
 In addition, individual assets are not separately identified in the RAB as it is purely a financial construct.
 Thus, there is no direct connection between the RAB and individual assets.

 To allocate the RAB across the geographic Systems and declared services, Sydney Water has established a 'line in the sand' opening RAB for 2016-17, at the start of the current retail price determination period.
-That is broken down into various relevant components utilising detailed asset information contained in its Fixed Asset Register (FAR).
-This is considered appropriate as the asset values in the FAR have been valued using the depreciated Modern Engineering Equivalent Replacement Asset (MEERA) values.7 MEERA is seen as an appropriate basis for valuing the FAR as it provides an asset value that reflects efficiencies in engineering approaches and construction technologies as they relate to wastewater assets.
+This is broken down into various relevant components utilising detailed asset information contained in the Fixed Asset Register (FAR).
+This approach is considered appropriate as the asset values in the FAR have been valued using the depreciated Modern Engineering Equivalent Replacement Asset (MEERA) values.
+MEERA is seen as an appropriate basis for valuing the FAR as it provides an asset value that reflects efficiencies in engineering approaches and construction technologies as they relate to assets.